-Children can struggle at school for lots of different reasons but with the right interventions, a child can reach their academic potential.
-We have a team of educational psychologists and specialist assessors who work in various locations throughout the UK to support teachers, parents and children in taking the right steps to identify specific learning difficulties.
+Children can struggle at school for lots of different reasons, but with the right interventions, a child can reach their full academic potential.

-“Specific learning difficulty” is a commonly used term which includes dyslexia, dyspraxia, dyscalculia, AD(H)D and specific language impairment – which can all have an effect on your ability to learn.
+“Specific Learning Difficulty” (SpLD) is a commonly used term which includes dyslexia, dyspraxia, dyscalculia and specific language impairment – which can all have an effect on your ability to learn.